The Patrons of Lyme Regis Museum and the Friends of Lyme Regis Museum

 Sir David Attenborough is a broadcaster and naturalist.
 He is best known for writing and presenting the nine Life series, which form a comprehensive survey of all life on the planet.

 He served as controller of BBC Two and director of programming for BBC Television in the 1960s and 1970s.
-He is the only person to have won BAFTAs for programmes in each of black and white, colour, HD, and 3D.
+He is the only person to have won BAFTAs for programmes in black and white, colour, HD, and 3D.

-Dr Richard Lane OBE
+Professor Richard Lane OBE

 Richard Lane is a scientist with an interest in natural history and tropical diseases, and recently retired as the Director of Science at the Natural History Museum.